 Central Kalahari Game Reserve

-Larger than Denmark or Switzerland, the 52 800 square kilometre Central Kalahari Game Reserve, which was set up in 1961, is the largest game reserve in the world.
-Situated right in the very centre of Botswana, this reserve is characterised by vast open plains, salt pans and ancient riverbeds.
-Varying from sand dunes with many species of trees and shrubs in the north, to flat bushveld in the central area, the reserve is more heavily wooded in the south, with mopane forests to the south and east.
-Rainfall is sparse and sporadic and can vary from 170 to 700 millimetres per year.
+Central Kalahari Game Reserve (CKGR), situated right in the center of Botswana was set up in 1961.
+It is the largest game reserve in the world at 52 800 square kilometer.
+The reserve is characterised by vast open plains, salt pans and ancient riverbeds.
+Varying from sand dunes with many species of trees and shrubs in the north, to flat bushveld in the central area, the reserve is more heavily wooded in the south, with Mopane forests to the south and east.
+Rainfall is sparse and sporadic and can vary from 170 to 700 millimeters per year.

 The people commonly known throughout the world as Bushmen, but more properly referred to as the San, have been resident in and around the area for probably thousands of years.
-Originally nomadic hunters and gathers, the lifestyle of the San has gradually changed with the times and they now live in settlements, some of which are situated within the southern half of the Central Kalahari Game Reserve.
+Originally nomadic hunters and gathers, the lifestyle of the San has gradually changed with the times and they now live in settlements, some of which are situated within the southern half of CKGR.

 The main wildlife concentrations are to be found in the tourist areas in the northern half of this vast reserve but it is possible for adventurous and completely self-contained visitors to travel through the reserve between Khutse on the southern boundary to the northern section - a journey which takes minimum two days of 4x4 wilderness travelling.
 Undeveloped campsites are available for overnight stops at Molapo, Gope, Bape and Xaka.
 Those visitors wishing to travel trans-Kalahari should note that, apart from being self-contained with all fuel, food and water, they should only travel in a group of two or more vehicles with basic spares and survival aids.